 Surfing can be a life long voyage or a one off fun experience, we realise that not everyone can quit their day job and move to the beach, and no two bodies are exactly the same.
 The lessons we deliver are tailored to you, in that we mean to what you want to get from the session, and around your bodies strengths and weaknesses.
-If you want to take up surfing as a main past time then it is worth falling a little more in the first few surfs not get into bad habits.
-However if you are only going to surf once or have physical limitations and just want to experience the fun of standing on a surfboard then there are short cuts!
+If you have any specific needs not compatible with a group experience we can offer private lessons.

-So Breakers Surf School will always aim to operate respecting the individuality of you, the local community and environment
+So Breakers Surf School will always aim to operate respecting the individuality of you, the local community and environment.